A young white girl with Down Syndrome in a backpack and a light blue dress.

 Research and Data Collection

-ED’s Civil Rights Data Collection (CRDC) collects and publishes data about students’ experiences at school.
-The CRDC provides essential data for advocates for disabled students, such as data on discipline, restraint, seclusion, expulsion, law enforcement referrals, educational settings (such as special education classrooms and schools), graduation, and test scores.
-Data is available at the school, district, and state level, and is broken down by race, ethnicity, sex, disability, and English Learners.
+Civil Rights Data Collection (CRDC) collects and publishes data about students’ experiences at school to reduce the risk of harm to students with disabilities.
+The CRDC provides essential data on discipline, restraint, seclusion, expulsion, law enforcement referrals.
+It also monitors educational settings (such as special education classrooms and schools), graduation, and test scores.
+Data is available at the school, district, and state level, and is broken down by race, ethnicity, sex, disability, and English Learners to identify patterns and to work towards solutions.
 The CRDC is an essential resource for families, educators, and advocates to evaluate whether and how schools and school districts are including students with disabilities.

 What has happened at the Department of Education so far?